Gemini / AI Search / Singapore Guide

 Structured Data Very important — Schema feeds Knowledge Graph Moderate indirect impact Moderate — helps content parsing

-The practical implication is clear: ranking on Gemini requires a Google-ecosystem-first strategy that is distinct from what works on ChatGPT or Perplexity.
+The practical takeaway is simple: ranking on Gemini needs a Google-ecosystem-first strategy, different from what works on ChatGPT or Perplexity.
 Your Google Business Profile, YouTube channel, Google Reviews, and Knowledge Graph presence matter far more for Gemini than for any other AI engine.

-This is why AI Studio’s Generative Engine Optimization (GEO) approach treats each AI engine as a separate channel with its own optimization requirements.
-A comprehensive AI visibility strategy addresses Gemini, ChatGPT, Perplexity, Claude, and Google AI Overviews with tailored tactics for each, while building the foundational entity authority that benefits all of them.
+This is why AI Studio’s Generative Engine Optimization (GEO) approach treats each AI engine as its own channel with its own requirements.
+A full AI visibility strategy covers Gemini, ChatGPT, Perplexity, Claude, and Google AI Overviews with tailored tactics for each.
+It also builds the core entity authority that benefits all of them.

 For platform-specific strategies, read our guides on how to rank on ChatGPT and how to rank on Perplexity.